Why did file sharing drive so much startup innovation? – TechCrunch

 One of the great things about editing all of our deep-dive EC-1 startup profiles is that you start to notice patterns across successful companies.
 While origin stories and trajectories can vary widely, the best companies seem to come from similar places and are conceived around very peculiar themes.

 To wit, one common theme that came from our recent profiles of Expensify and NS1 is the centrality of file sharing (or, illegal file sharing if you are on that side of the fence) and internet infrastructure in the origin stories of the two companies.
 That’s peculiar, because the duo honestly couldn’t be more different.
 Expensify is an SF-founded (now Portland-based), decentralized startup focused on building expense reporting and analytics software for companies and CFOs.
-New York-based NS1 designs highly-redundant DNS and internet traffic performance tools for web applications.
+New York-based NS1 designs highly redundant DNS and internet traffic performance tools for web applications.

 Yet, take a look at how the two companies were founded.
 Anna Heim on the origins of Expensify: